nahom273/My-Data-Structure-Project-Python/README.md

 # My-Data-Structure-Project-Python
-This are few programs of mine wher I have used to implement them in my project
+This are few programs of mine where I have used to implement them in my project for my Human resource managment web application